Naming a child on a Title II application establishes a protective filing for the child.

 a protective writing for Henry.

-If Fred’s ex-wife, Kathy, names or provides enough information to identify Henry as
+If Fred’s ex-spouse, Kathy, names or provides enough information to identify Henry

 writing for Henry.
 Place Henry on the MBR as a Delayed Claimant if development is

-still outstanding for him and the other criteria in GN 01010.140A.1. are met.
+still outstanding for them and the other criteria in GN 01010.140A.1. are met.
 This will ensure the children for whom Kathy is filing are not overpaid

 if Henry’s claim is subsequently awarded.